Monika16/Portfolio/README.md

   * main.css - it contains the basic styling of the HTML page.
   * responsive.css - it contains the responsive design i.e. the media queries.

+## Execution
+* Download the project.
+* Open the Portfolio project.
+* Open index.html with browser.